apache/incubator-kie-kogito-examples/serverless-workflow-saga-quarkus/README.md

  on an Order Fulfillment process which consists in a sequence of steps, that could represent calls to external services, microservices, serverless functions, etc.

- All steps `stock`, `payment` and `shipping` should be executed to confirm an Order, if any of the steps fail, then a compensation for each completed step should be executed to undo the operation or to keep the process on a consistent state.
-For instance, reserve stock step, should cancel the stock reservation.
-The compensations for the steps are represented in the worflow using the `compensatedBy` property that indicates the state responsible to compensation.
+ All steps, defined as states in the workflow, `stock`, `payment` and `shipping` should be executed to confirm an Order, if any of the steps fail, then a compensation for each completed step should be executed to undo the operation or to keep the process on a consistent state.
+For instance, the reserve stock, should cancel the stock reservation.
+The compensations for the steps are defined in the workflow using the `compensatedBy` property which indicates the state responsible to perform a compensation action.

 The compensations can be triggered by a transition setting the property `compensate` to `true`, this transition can be declared in a state that represents and error in the workflow, in the order workflow example it is the `ServiceError` state.
 In general the error in a state can be declared with the property `onErrors` which may include a transition to a state that represents this error.